Brian1226/Priority-Queue/Specification.md

 ## Triggers

-Within the note, the user selects a task, clicks on the "Delete Task" option, then clicks on the "Confirm" option.
+Within the note, the user selects a task, then clicks on the "Delete Task" option.

 ## Primary Sequence